-Every website owner should take responsibility for ensuring the safety of its visitors, but unfortunately, some websites just aren’t secure.
-An unsafe website can spread malware, steal your information, send spam, and more.
-To protect yourself and your personal information, it’s important to know that a website takes your safety seriously – but how can you tell?
-Look for these five signs that a website is safe:
+Every website owner should take responsibility for ensuring the safety of their visitors, but unfortunately, some websites just aren’t secure.
+An unsafe website can spread malware, steal your information (possibly for identity theft), send spam, and more.
+To protect yourself and your personal information from hackers, it’s important to know what a legitimate website looks like.
+But how can you tell?
+Look for these six signs that a website is safe:

 If you see an icon with the words “Secure” or “Verified,” it’s likely a trust seal.
 A trust seal indicates that the website works with a security partner.
 These seals are often an indicator that a site has HTTPS security, but they can also indicate other safety features, like the date since the site’s last malware scan.